-Professional Builder surveyed six experts* — architects, home industry trend experts, and real-estate brokers and designers — to get their take on the must-have features for today's home buyers.
+Pro Builder surveyed six experts* — architects, home industry trend experts, and real-estate brokers and designers — to get their take on buyers' must-haves when building a new home.

-1) No stairs — Single-story homes, first-floor master suites and/or personal elevators.
+1) No stairs.
+Single-story homes, first-floor primary suites and/or personal elevators.
 As baby boomers age, they'd rather not do stairs."

 2) Fireplaces.
 They've always wanted to have one.
 "It's a reward for their station in life," says real estate broker Mark Nash.

 3) Low-maintenance surfaces such as granite, quartz and Corian.

 4) Pedestrian friendly communities with walking trails and amenities conducive to fitness and social interaction in the neighborhood.

 5) Emphasis on quality and detailing more than square footage.
 It's the McMansion theory in reverse.
 Baby boomers are willing to trade some space for [better] features, architect Cheryl O'Brien says.

 6) Flexible floor plans.
 Rooms and spaces that can adapt to changing needs and circumstances, that are multi-functional, perhaps with sliding doors and movable partitions.
 "Designing bedrooms so that they can be easily converted into dens ... sitting rooms off the bedroom, etc.," says architect Thomas Barton.

 7) A keeping room.
 Living rooms are giving way to great rooms; a keeping room provides an intimate space for families to gather near the kitchen area.
 "You can put a sofa and a couple of chairs in there and a fireplace," says market expert Cecilia Davidson-Farkas.